Suramyavns/regenix/README.md

 ### Welcome to Regenix
 #### A solution to complicated sustainable living in different countries

-**
-I am working on this project with 2 german students from our India Gateway Project - Germany 2025 programme.
+**I am working on this project with 2 german students from our India Gateway Project - Germany 2025 programme.
-The UI of this app may not be upto standard due to the time constraint and the fact that we are working on this project remotely.
+The UI of this app may not be upto standard due to the time constraint and the fact that we are working on this project remotely.**
-**

-Create a ```.env`` in the root of your project and add your API keys to the following variables:
+Create a ``.env`` in the root of your project and add your API keys to the following variables:
 ```
-EXPO_PUBLIC_WEATHER_API=<get-this-token-from-[here](https://www.weatherapi.com/my/)>
+EXPO_PUBLIC_WEATHER_API=<get-this-token-from-https://www.weatherapi.com/my/>
 EXPO_PUBLIC_APPWRITE_ID=<appwrite-project-id>
-EXPO_PUBLIC_AQI_API=<get-this-token-from-[here](https://aqicn.org/data-platform/token/)>
+EXPO_PUBLIC_AQI_API=<get-this-token-from-https://aqicn.org/data-platform/token/>
 EXPO_PUBLIC_NLP_API=<hugging-face-token>
 EXPO_PUBLIC_STORAGE_ID=<appwrite-bucket-id>
 EXPO_PUBLIC_DATABASE_ID=<appwrite-database-id>